XZiar/RayRenderer/common/README.md

 `split` is simply based on brute find, and there's no optimized implements like KMP or SSE4.2 intrin.

 `concat` uses C++11's variadic template to detect string's length and pre-alloc memory.
 I am not sure if recursive func calling would be inlined, so it may in fact hurt performance.
 Anyway, it's just a toy.

-### StrCharset

-StrCharset provide encoding defines and charset transform with self-made conversion class.
-Correctness check is not completed.

-`codecvt` is removed since it is marked deprecated in C++17 and some conversion seems to be locale-dependent.

-Converting encoding need to specify input charset, while StrCharset does not provide encoding-detection.
-If you need it , you should include [uchardet](../3rdParty/uchardetlib).

 ## License